Fishing with Kids at Lake Tahoe

 Echo Summit Sno-Park

 Hwy.
-50 at Echo Summit on the South side of roadway
+50 at Echo Summit on the south side of the roadway

 (800) HEAVENLY